Z1mm3r/stock-block-talk-cms/README.md

 ## Quick Fixes for Problems

+Gatsby:
+  * My pageContext isnt coming through, even with context assigned in the corresponding createPage() call.
+Where is it?
+      - We use Templates, where we do most of our coding, however the actual exported component includes a number of things together, mostly wrapping our template            in other parts of the body.
+Make sure you are catching pageContext here, and passing it to the call of your template.

 Graphql:
   * I'm getting an error in trying to add a new field to a CMS collection, saying it cant be found.
 How do I fix?
     - This is fixed by adding dummy data so graphql knows what to expect.
 Create a markdown file in the appropriate location (ex. pages/learn/basics.md) and make         sure it has the field located in it.